juposs/misc/telebot/readme.md

 1. create a new bot using @botfather on telegram and get its token
 2.  install the pip package 'pyTelegramBotAPI' on the machine you desire to run the bot on; ie by executing python3 -m pip install pyTelegramBotAPI

+# future to-dos
+1. get the bot token into the container somehow